 - Kwik Cricket

 The impact of this provision has been:

 - Increased take up of extra- curricular activities with children taking a wider interest in sport generally.

 - Positive attitudes and behaviour towards sport and learning with ‘Sportsmanship’ qualities displayed during competitions.

 - Impact of the Skillforce programme – All year 5 children have spoken very positively about the Skillforce sessions and always look forward to the next one.
 The programme has been successful in developing the children’s understanding of the importance of skills such as teamwork, and the strengthening of trust, courage and resilience and enjoyment of outdoor adventurous activities.
-Many of the year 5 children, having been taught about discipline in the armed forces and have applied these skills whilst on the residential, moreover, they are now applying this skills to school, for example; improved speaking and listening, communicating better with their peers and concentrating more in their lessons.
+Many of the year 5 children, having been taught about discipline in the armed forces and have applied these skills whilst on the residential, moreover, they are now applying this skills to school, for example; improved speaking and listening, communicating better with their peers and concentrating more in their lessons

 We aim to continue to develop the schools clubs, both lunchtime and after school.
 We will also continue to provide a balanced PE Curriculum to enable and encourage pupils to adopt a healthy lifestyle and find a sport they will enjoy.
 In addition we will be providing teachers with skilled coaches to work alongside them to enhance their skills.